 A research university with an international perspective

+Are you interested in broadening your horizons by studying abroad?
 Leiden University, the Netherlands, offers a truly international experience with more than 105 nationalities represented across the student body.
 At our University you will find an inspiring community of students, lecturers, and professors who come from all over the world.

 During its 450+ years, our University has built a solid position of authority, which today is highly recognized both in the academic and the professional worlds.
-As a top 100–ranked university, our academic staff include many leading scholars with an international reputation of excellence.
+As part of a top 100–ranked university, our academic staff include many leading scholars with an international reputation of excellence.
 Their research helps answer the questions our society is facing today and has a real-world impact.
 Students participate in that research, as our staff bring the exciting new insights they are gaining into the lecture rooms and laboratories.

 Many recognizable scholars and personalities have graced the halls of Leiden University over the centuries.
-You could follow in the footsteps of notables such as former US president John Quincy Adams; Albert Einstein; current Dutch monarch, King Willem Alexander; or current Dutch Prime Minister, Mark Rutte; and even popular culture icons such as DJ Armin van Buren.
+You could follow in the footsteps of notables such as former US president John Quincy Adams; Albert Einstein; current Dutch monarch King Willem Alexander; or current Dutch Prime Minister Mark Rutte, and even popular culture icons such as DJ Armin van Buren.

 We strive to create an environment in which academics and students have the opportunity to excel.
 As a university with a responsibility to society and to future generations, Leiden provides excellent research and teaching that make the world a safer, healthier, more sustainable, prosperous, and just place—at the local, regional, and global levels.